-Virtually everyone agrees on one thing: motorcycle accidents can be deadly.
+Virtually everyone agrees on one thing: motorcycle accident injuries can be deadly.
 Accidents have the capacity to permanently disable riders and prevent them from ever living a normal life.

 To add insult to injury, motorcyclists are often faced with astronomical medical bills after being hit, and particularly serious injuries can lead to lifelong medical costs totaling hundreds of thousands of dollars.
 No one should have to pay for such costs when they are not responsible for the accident in the first place.

 By working with a St. Louis motorcycle accident lawyer, motorcyclists can fight for their right to receive compensation for their physical pain and emotional suffering.

 What Type of Injuries Can a Motorcyclist Sustain in an Accident?